- Chair/director and department/school faculty should collaborate on strategic priorities for faculty hiring each year.

 - review materials to support that effort, such as those found on our faculty search committee guidelines and resources page

-- Prior to reviewing applicants, search committees are required to have an informed discussion about implicit bias and the criteria that they will use to evaluate applicants, then submit a written report to their chair/director that summarizes their discussion of implicit bias, including materials presented and non-discriminatory evaluation criteria chosen.
+- Prior to reviewing applicants, search committees are required to have an informed discussion about implicit bias and the criteria that they will use to evaluate applicants, then submit a written report to their chair/director, and a copy to the dean’s office, that summarizes their discussion of implicit bias, including materials presented and non-discriminatory evaluation criteria chosen.

-- Prior to any candidate interviews, chair/director will review proposed candidate “short list” with the dean.
-Short lists are expected to include, relative to the department or school demographics, one candidate of gender under-represented in the department and one candidate of a race or ethnicity underrepresented in the department.
+- Prior to any candidate interviews, chair/director will review proposed candidate “short list” with the dean, including assessment of whether the applicant pool is sufficiently diverse.
 After the dean approves the short list, interviews will be scheduled.

 - The dean or dean’s designate will interview every candidate for all tenure track and tenured appointments.